googleapis/google-cloud-ruby/google-iam-client/README.md

 ## Which client should I use?

-Most modern Ruby client libraries for Google APIs come in two flavors: the main client library with a name such as `google-iam`, and lower-level _versioned_ client libraries with names such as `google-iam-v2`.
+Most modern Ruby client libraries for Google APIs come in two flavors: the main client library with a name such as `google-iam-client`, and lower-level _versioned_ client libraries with names such as `google-iam-v2`.
 _In most cases, you should install the main client._